Which is better Surfshark vs Cyberghost? [Test Results 2020]

 They both might struggle now and then on certain platforms and you might have to play around with a few different servers to get one that works consistently, but you can usually access any and all of the big sites with both of these brands, so we’re going to call this particular category a tie, as neither SurfShark nor CyberGhost outperforms the other.

 Security and Encryption

 As well as the fun and games of streaming sites, one of the main reasons to get a VPN is to help you feel safer online.
-The best VPNs are able to encrypt your connections across a range of devices and protect you from hacking, tracking, and so on,with many also offering other features to keep you safe from ads, malware, and more.
+The best VPNs can encrypt your connections across a range of devices and protect you from hacking, tracking, and so on.
+Many VPN’s also offer other features to keep you safe from ads, malware, and more.
 So how do these two providers compare in the security stakes?

 Well, SurfShark does a very solid job in security.
 It utilizes state of the art 256-bit cipher technology, along with some of the strongest protocols in the form of OpenVPN and IKEv2 VPN to keep users totally safe.
 It also incorporates the WireGuard VPN protocol feature for advanced encryption and it runs independent security audits of its services to confirm their reliability.

 CyberGhost is also very solid in this area, using 256-bit encryption and also making use of the best protocols: OpenVPN and IKEv2.
-CyberGhost doesn’t yet make use of WireGuard, but is working on it, according to recent reports, and it doesn’t work in China either.
-It also doesn’t have the more advanced security features mentioned earlier like double VPN protection.
+CyberGhost doesn’t yet make use of WireGuard but is working on it according to recent reports.
+Cyber Ghost doesn’t work in China either, doesn’t have the more advanced security features mentioned earlier like, double VPN protection.

 Overall then, SurfShark is the winner in this category.
 Both brands make use of similar security technology and standards, but SurfShark just goes a little bit further in the key areas to offer a slightly stronger and more impenetrable package than its ghostly counterpart.